laoban-dev/laoban-dev.github.io/docs/laoban/SCRIPTS.md

 This can be seen using `-g | --generationPlan` as an option.
 This behavior can also be forced on any command by selecting `-l, --links`

+# showShell

+Some commands we want to be 'quiet' if nothing is wrong.
+For example compile: if everything is OK we want no output.
+Others are more verbose: such as test.
+For these we can set 'showShell:true' and the output will be shown as though the -s options was used